Bookmark

 Article header image

-On 18 June 2025, experts gathered in Utrecht to explore how the Dutch contribution to food systems transformation in LMICs can be strengthened.
+On 18 June 2025, thirty experts gathered in Utrecht to explore how the Dutch contribution to food systems transformation in LMICs can be strengthened.
 The session included a keynote from Corinna Hawkes (FAO) on embracing complexity through systems thinking, knowing, and doing.
 Annie Trevenen-Jones and Kris Woltering (GAIN) shared insights from the Nourishing Food Pathways programme, focused on strengthening government-led food system policy and delivery.
 Paulina Bizzotto Molina (WUR) reflected on lessons from the DeSIRA Initiative, emphasizing the importance of strengthening knowledge ecosystems.

 The expert meeting was meant to jointly reflect on how to move from systems thinking to systems doing in food systems transformation.
 As NFP Director Mr Ivo Demmers underlined in his opening remarks, the objective was clear: improve coherence—not only in policy but especially in implementation—by sharing lessons from real-world interventions and exploring how Dutch and international approaches can inform action worldwide.